-To prevent learners from seeing a subsection of your course until they have earned a minimum score in a prerequisite subsection, follow these steps.
+To prevent learners from seeing a subsection of your course until they have earned a minimum score or completed a minimum portion in a prerequisite subsection, follow these steps.

 Note: Make sure that you configure subsection prerequisites in the order that you intend for learners to encounter them in the course content.
 The prerequisite configuration controls do not prevent you from creating a circular chain of prerequisites that will permanently hide them from learners.